anyscale/templates/templates/endpoints_v2/README.md

 * [Learn how to leverage different configurations that can optimize the latency and throughput of your models](examples/OptimizeModels.ipynb)
 * [Learn how to fully configure your deployment including auto-scaling, optimization parameters and tensor-parallelism](examples/AdvancedModelConfigs.ipynb)

-## Application Examples
+## Application examples

-See examples of building applications with your deployed endpoint on the [Anyscale Endpoints](https://docs.endpoints.anyscale.com/category/examples) page.
+See examples of building applications with your deployed endpoint on the [Anyscale Endpoints](https://docs.anyscale.com/examples) page.

 Be sure to update the `api_base` and `token` for your private deployment.
 This information can be found under the "Query" button in the Anyscale Service UI.